-This post is all about a common issue in homes that can make or break the feeling of calm and order – and that’s hanging artwork.
-It seems like such a small part of a room – but can make all the difference to how it feels when you are in there.
+A common issue in homes that can make or break the feeling of calm and order is that of hanging artwork.
+It seems like such a small part of a room – but can make all the difference to how it feels when you’re in there.

 Time and again I have seen homes where the artwork is hung oddly – and it creates a sense of clutter on the walls – the last thing you want to achieve if you have been busy getting your home in order I’m sure you’ll agree.

 Artwork is one of those things that a lot of people just put up on a wall without much thought as to where it goes and how it works with what’s around it – whereas it has the ability to transform a room if it’s hung right in the space.

 Here are some ideas and inspiration of what to do to create the right feel in your own home – whatever look you want to go for.

 The main thing to think about when hanging artwork is what it’s being hung around.

 Then you need to ensure that the artwork will enhance that area, and work with what it’s near, rather than against it.